-During 2009, the Company sold 100% of its ownership interest in one property in development for proceeds of \$4.9 million, net of a note receivable taken by the Company of \$8.9 million.
+During the six months ended June 30, 2009, the Company sold 100% of its ownership interest in one property in development for proceeds of \$4.9 million, net of a note receivable taken by the Company of \$8.9 million, which was subsequently repaid in full in May 2009.
 The combined operating income and gain on the sale of this property and properties classified as held-for-sale were reclassified to discontinued operations.
-The revenues from properties included in discontinued operations were \$1.8 million and \$4.1 million, for the three months ended March 31, 2009 and 2008, respectively.
-The operating income and gains on sales of properties included in discontinued operations are reported net of income taxes, if the property is sold by the TRS, and are summarized as follows for the three months ended March 31, 2009 and 2008 respectively (in thousands):
+The revenues from properties included in discontinued operations were \$1.4 million and \$3.3 million, for the three months ended June 30, 2009 and 2008, respectively.
+The revenues from properties included in discontinued operations were \$2.5 million and \$6.5 million, for the six months ended June 30, 2009 and 2008, respectively.
+The operating income and gains on sales of properties included in discontinued operations are reported net of income taxes, if the property is sold by the TRS.